emuldaka/emuldaka/README.md

 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/elis-muldaka-7a880633a/)
 - 🧪 Check out my Codewars & LeetCode progress below!

+🌟 Featured Projects

+OmniCalc: A powerful calculator & converter app built with React and TypeScript.
+Try it here 🧮

+Calendar App: A user-friendly calendar with authentication, built with React and Express.
+Visit it here 📅

 ---

 ### 🧰 Languages and Tools